Dub4ek/Nanodegree/FiveProject/README.md

 - **Bootstrap** for css styling.
 - **KnockoutJS** for dynamically updating list of markers during search.
 - **Grunt** for creating minified *build* css and js files, and creating the README.
+- **Offline** for managing internet connection and showing error for user if connection lost.

+##### How to run:
+One page application that requires to launch index.html page in your browser

 ## Resources
 - [developers.google.com](https://developers.google.com)